blazelisheng/blazelisheng.github.io/index.md

 # SERVICES

 A Reviewer for
+IEEE Journals and Conferences
 1. IEEE Transactions on Pattern Analysis and Machine Intelligence
 2. IEEE Transactions on Image Processing
 3. IEEE Transactions on Information Forensics and Security
 4. IEEE Signal Processing Letters
-5. EURASIP Journal on Advances in Signal Processing
-6. IEEE International Conference on Image Processing
+5. IEEE International Conference on Image Processing
-7. IEEE International Conference on Multimedia and Expo
+6. IEEE International Conference on Multimedia and Expo

+Non-IEEE Journals
+1. Journal of Real-Time Image Processing
+2. Multimedia Tools and Applications
+3. EURASIP Journal on Advances in Signal Processing
+4. Journal of Information Security and Applications

 [Back](./index.md)